 The first dessert, or a pre-dessert was mandarin orange mousse, good for palate cleansing.

 Next dessert was vanilla mousse with sesame cookie, served with baked hot apple puree.
 Another dish with nice textures, the flavor was good.

 The last dessert of the night - caramel espuma, dried persimmon and burrata cheese.The iced milk brings a lovely iced touch to the dessert, the savory and sweet flavor works unexpectedly good.

-The dishes were very creative and satisfying, all the dishes ran smoothly over the menu.
-Everything was right to point but lack of some surprises.
-We didn’t found any highlight among all the dishes, overall good but could be better – i don’t know where to be improved though.
-While considering its price during dinner and amazing juice pairing (indeed lovely juice pairing) which cost us 16k per head, we consider it really worth the value.
+The dishes were very creative and satisfying, the menu ran quite smooth throughout the meal.
+Everything was right to point but lack of some surprises, I didn't found any highlight among all the dishes.
+While considering its price during dinner and great juice pairing, which cost us 16k per head in total, it is considered really worth of value.